decision-making in market, planned and mixed economies

 Strengths:

-• Stability: Less prone to economic fluctuations.
+• Stability: Less prone to cyclical fluctuations.

-• Provision of Public Goods: Can effectively provide public goods and services.
+• Provision of public goods: Can effectively provide public goods and services.

 Weaknesses:

-3. Mixed Economy
+Mixed Economy

 • Key Features:

-• Private and public ownership of resources
+• Combination of private and public ownership

-• Market forces determine resource allocation, but with government regulation
+• Market forces with government regulation

-• Government provides public goods and services
+• Government provision of public goods and services

 Strengths: